 Bays locations and scheme layout agreed by the Council with key stakeholders.

-Scheme funding agreed from from SBC, developers (Section 106), HCC, and UK's Government Towns Fund.
+Scheme funding agreed from from SBC, developers (Section 106), HCC, and the UK Government's Towns Fund.

 Formal tender for providers to deliver a cycle hire scheme in the town.